ewag/FFB-CatchClub/week3.md

 ![matchup](static/motw-week2.png)

-Dirty Bird is truly master of his domain, and Catch Club.
+Dirty Bird is truly master of his domain, and the domain of Catch Club.
 There was no release for Happy Endings losing 121 to 151

 prompt: